nmurilo/BeholderWifi/README.md

 It matchs with "0infosec", "inf0sec","1nfosec-1", etc.

 beholder -r ".*[1i]nf[0o]s[3e]c.*" -m ".*companynet.*"
-It matchs with "0infosec", "inf0sec","1nfosec-1" and start with "companynet"
+It matches with "0infosec", "inf0sec","1nfosec-1" and starts with "companynet"

 -----------------------
 5. Reports and questions